burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > If you have digital design background this type of logic is named as Combinational Logic (CL) which is stateless.

-**Incomplete Type.** In C and in C++ there are two cases when you can use a type with a not yet undefined size - creating a pointer for a type and creating an alias name via a *typedef* or *using* Keywords.
+**Incomplete Type.** In C and in C++ there are two cases when you can use a type with a not yet defined size - creating a pointer for a type and creating an alias name via a *typedef* or *using* keywords.
 Essentially it is possible because the size is not required for a declaration of a pointer and alias name.
 [2, p.150]

 ```cpp
 class A;